 - Exploitative abuse: This affects buyers directly, for instance as a result of using unjustifiably high prices.

 - Restrictive abuse: This only affects buyers indirectly.
 Specifically, it means a restriction of competition, for instance in the form of unjustified preclusion from concluding a contract.

-The Competition Act provides a hint by listing certain kinds of behaviour that conflict with the prohibition on abuse of a dominant economic position.
+The Competition Act provides a list of certain examples of abuse of dominant economic position.

 Concentration of companies

 The essence of monitoring concentrations of companies is that mergers may only take place after preliminary permission has been granted by the Hungarian Competition Authority, and under defined conditions.
 Merger control is used to ensure that key company mergers, acquisitions or takeovers that restrict competition cannot avoid mandatory monitoring by the competition supervisory authorities.

 Prohibition of abuse of significant customer power